CorriganRenard/cory-renard/content/post/mgo-mongodb-and-go.md

 +++
-Categories = ["Development","Golang", "mgo", "mongodb", "database"]
+Categories = ["Development","Golang", "sad", "next", "future"]
-Description = "A brief overview of mgo.
-A mongodb database driver for Go" Tags = ["development","golang"] date = "2017-07-21T13:28:27-07:00" menu = ""
+Description = "What's next?"
+Tags = ["development","golang"]
+date = "2017-07-21T13:28:27-07:00"
+menu = ""
-draft = "true"
+draft = "false"
-title = "mgo mongodb and go"
+title = "What do we do next?"

 +++

+Not going to lie, this blog is a little sad right now.

+Needs some attention.